pelithne/k8s/workshop.md

      cpu: 500m
 ```

-The following example uses the ````kubectl-autoscale```` command to autoscale the number of pods in the *azure-vote-front* deployment.
+The following example uses the ````kubectl autoscale```` command to autoscale the number of pods in the *azure-vote-front* deployment.
 If CPU utilization exceeds 50%, the autoscaler increases the pods up to a maximum of 10 instances:

 ```console
 kubectl autoscale deployment azure-vote-front --cpu-percent=50 --min=3 --max=10